About Us

 Our Logo

 Our logo depicts the hicotea viewed from above, swimming forward.
-The pattern on its shell traces the branching waterways of La Mojana: the Cauca, San Jorge, and Magdalena rivers converging into a single living network.
+The pattern on its shell traces the branching waterways of the San Jorge and La Mojana region: the Cauca, San Jorge, and Magdalena rivers converging into a single living network.
 Just as these rivers meet to sustain one of Colombia's richest wetland ecosystems, Fundación Hicotea brings together international resources and local talent to nurture the next generation.
 The turtle swims forward, resilient, unhurried, purposeful.

 Our Mission

-La Mojana is a vast floodplain ecoregion in northern Colombia where the Cauca, San Jorge, and Magdalena rivers converge.
+San Jorge y La Mojana is a vast floodplain ecoregion in northern Colombia where the Cauca, San Jorge, and Magdalena rivers converge.
+San Marcos, in the San Jorge subregion, sits at the heart of this territory, a gateway between the river and the wetlands.
 Home to extraordinary biodiversity and centuries of amphibious culture, it is also one of the most climate-vulnerable regions in the country.
-Our work centers on San Marcos, Sucre, a municipality at the heart of this territory.